Oscar Wurz

-Oscar Wurz (born 29 September 2007) is an Austrian racing driver who currently drives for Drivex in Eurocup-3.
-He is the 2024 Formula 4 CEZ champion, where he drove for Jenzer Motorsport.
+Oscar Wurz (born 29 September 2007) is an Austrian racing driver who last competed in the Super Formula Lights for TOM'S.

+Wurz last drove for Drivex in Eurocup-3 and is the 2024 Formula 4 CEZ champion, driving for Jenzer Motorsport.

 Career

 Karting

 Wurz began karting on the national stage when he joined the Hungarian International Open in 2016, driving in the Micro Max category.
 He then debuted internationally in 2018, at the Rotax Max Challenge Grand Finals in Brazil, in the Micro Max category.
 His most major title also came in 2018 when he won the Hungarian championship in the same category, finishing above talented drivers including Sasha Bondarev.
 Most recently in 2022, Wurz competed in OK karting with a best finish of 9th in the Italian championship.

 Formula 4

 2023

 Wurz stepped up to car racing as he joined STEP Motorsport for the final two rounds of the 2023 F4 Danish Championship.
 He secured a podium as he scored 52 points from six races, finishing 12th in the standings.
 Wurz ended the year in the Trophy Event of the 2024 F4 Saudi Arabian Championship, held before the start of the season.
 He finished on the top step of the podium twice, scoring a further podium from the four races.